Track your project's status and see your team's progress right away with the workflow template.

-Having a workflow makes it easier to train new hires.
-Instead of having to remember each step in a complex production process, you can walk your new hire through the workflow.
+Having a documented workflow makes it easier to train new hires.
+Instead of having to remember each step in a complex production process, you can walk your new hire through the process as outlined on the template.
 This ensures consistency in your training and allows new hires to hit the ground running.

-Documenting a production workflow is an opportunity to understand the flaws in your processes.
+Mapping a process is an opportunity to understand the flaws in your processes.
 Are there gaps?
 Do you need more resources?
 Is there a bottleneck?
-Mapping out your production flow is the best way to get a sense of your team’s needs.
+Mapping out your production flow from start to finish is the best way to get a sense of your team’s needs.

 Production workflows help you scale.
 When processes live in your team’s head, it can be difficult to secure resources, get buy-in, or hire new employees.
 Laying out a workflow makes it easier to grow your company as you build.